ramaroberto/neat-python/docs/module_summaries.rst

     .. versionadded:: 0.92

-  .. py:exception:: InvalidAggregationFunction(TypeError)
+  .. py:exception:: InvalidAggregationFunction(Exception)

-    Exception called if an aggregation function being added is invalid according to the `MultiParameterSet.add_func` method, or if an unknown aggregation function is requested by name via :py:meth:`get <AggregationFunctionSet.get()>`.
+    Exception called if an aggregation function being added is invalid according to the :py:meth:`multiparameter.MultiParameterSet.add_func` method, or if an unknown aggregation function is requested by name via :py:meth:`get <AggregationFunctionSet.get()>`.

     .. versionadded:: 0.92

     .. deprecated:: 0.92-multiparam_funcs
-      This is now an alias for :py:exc:`BadFunctionError`, which is itself based on both TypeError and LookupError.
-Use either it, or preferably one of its two subclasses, :py:exc:`InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`UnknownFunctionError`
+      This is now an alias for :py:exc:`multiparameter.BadFunctionError`.
+Use either it, or preferably one of its two subclasses, :py:exc:`multiparameter.InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`multiparameter.UnknownFunctionError`
       (for unknown functions requested by name; based on LookupError).

   .. py:class:: AggregationFunctionSet